gin0115/pinkcrab_function_constructors/_arrays/filterMap.md

 deprecated: false
 alternative: false

+tags: [hof, transformer, lazy, accepts-iterable, returns-closure, pure]

+typeSignature: "<T, U> (T → bool, T → U) → (Iterable<T> → Iterable<U>)"
+typeSignatureEn: >
+ Given a predicate and a mapper, returns a function that filters an iterable of <code>T</code> by the predicate and maps the survivors into <code>U</code>s — in one pass.

+atGlance: >
+ Filter and map in one traversal — avoids a double iteration.
+Lazy — feeds a Generator through both steps element-by-element.

 definition: >
  /**
   * Creates a Closure which takes an array, applies a filter, then maps the